jeremiahsnapp/dev-lxc/README.md

     dev-lxc cluster run_command 'private-chef-ctl reconfigure'

-Use the following command to destroy the cluster's servers and also destroy their corresponding base servers so you can build them from scratch.
+Use the following command to destroy the cluster's servers and also destroy their unique and shared base containers so you can build them from scratch.

-    dev-lxc cluster destroy -b
+    dev-lxc cluster destroy -u -s

 You can also run most of these commands against individual servers by using the server subcommand.